 Medical marijuana from dispensaries can amount to hundreds of dollars a month.
 Thus, homegrow is seen as a viable alternative.
-In addition to the price, they were angry at the poor quality of cannabis from the medical dispensaries in the state.
+In addition to the price, they were angry at the poor quality of the state medical dispensary cannabis.
 This echoed comments made by others.

-“If I have to march every couple weeks, then you’ll see me,” said Derlyn Jones “DJ” Stokes to the crowd regarding the need to fight persistently for change.
+“If I have to march every couple weeks, then you’ll see me,” Derlyn Jones “DJ” Stokes said to the crowd regarding the need to fight for change.

 Among those gathered were Ken Wolski, Executive Director of the Coalition for Medical Marijuana in New Jersey (CMMNJ), CMMNJ Board Member Jim Miller, Edward “Lefty” Grimes, leading activist and host of Sativa Cross Ignorance is No Excuse podcast, and the prominent radical activist Ed “NJWeedman” Forchion.

 A prominent activist and patient Jeff Oakes was unable to attend, according to Lefty.
 The protest was organized by DJ Stokes and Sanjay Chaudhari with support from the aforementioned activists.